falkosch/edu.schwabe.raytracer/README.md

 *R* - Reset camera to world's origin and rotation towards world's Z-axis

-*T* - Enable/disable fast preview, enabled by default (limits output image size -> less traces to perform)
+*T* - Enable/disable fast preview, enabled by default (limits output image size -> fewer traces to perform)

 *A* - Half the sampling-factor, which halves the output size proportionally